orbitalchicken/Roadmap/New.md

 		As this category delay has now been (erroneously?) removed the menu in 18.1 appears as a regression in usability.
 Please restore this option.
 	Bug Found: 24 hour format won’t change to 12 hour in vertical panel mode To reproduce: Change panel to vertical panel, then change clock from 24 hour to 12 hour, the clock will display in 24 hour format still.
-If you change panel to horizontal, time will be correct, change back to vertical and it changes back to 24 hour format, but settings still say 12 hour
+If you change panel to horizontal, time will be correct, change back to vertical and it changes back to 24 hour format, but settings still say 12 hour metacity fallback should include better settings, terminal, ability to reboot

 MATE Edition - last processed comment: #26
 ------------------------------------------